- Home /

 Phone: 918-357-7414 / Fax: 918-357-7498

-Union Public Schools has one of the truly outstanding fine arts programs in the nation.
-A talented and dedicated staff, strong parental and community support, as well as the support of the administration and school board, have provided our students with a wide variety of opportunities to explore and develop their talents.
 Union's exceptional facilities, including the 2,000-seat Union Performing Arts Center and the Union Multipurpose Activity Center as well as two black-box studio theaters, give students outstanding venues in which to perform.
-The fine arts wing at the 6th/7th Grade Center has also been expanded to accommodate a greater interest in music and choir and the 8th Grade Center is in the midst of an expansion to handle more students as well.
+The fine arts wing at the 6th/7th Grade Center has also been expanded to accommodate a greater interest in music and choir.
+The 8th Grade Center also has expended its Fine Arts facilities.

 Fine Arts covers a myriad of disciplines including ceramics, drawing and painting, photography, choir, music, speech and debate to flag corps.